Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/10-Cryptography_In_Context-slides.md

 In order for a cryptographic secret to stay secret, the _only_ thing about it that can be revealed is the output of known, secured cryptographic operations.

-- A (sufficiently random) secret can be hashed, and the hash revealed.
+- A (sufficiently random) secret can be hashed, and the hash revealed.<!-- .element: class="fragment" data-fragment-index="0" -->
-- A private key can be used to generate a public key, and the public key revealed.
+- A private key can be used to generate a public key, and the public key revealed.<!-- .element: class="fragment" data-fragment-index="1" -->
-- A private key can be used to generate a signature, and the signature revealed.
+- A private key can be used to generate a signature, and the signature revealed.<!-- .element: class="fragment" data-fragment-index="3" -->

 ---

 ## How Secrets Get Leaked

-1. Inadvertently leaking information about the secret during normal operation.
+1. Inadvertently leaking information about the secret during normal operation.<!-- .element: class="fragment" data-fragment-index="0" -->
-1. Compromised digital or physical security leading to private key loss.
+1. Compromised digital or physical security leading to private key loss.<!-- .element: class="fragment" data-fragment-index="1" -->

 Notes: